 Depression and anxiety symptoms have the potential to make each day difficult, leading to substance use and abuse as a coping mechanism.
 In therapy, you will learn helpful coping skills designed to replace harmful ones.

 Your therapist may introduce coping skills one by one, allowing you to try them out and see what works.
 Skills often taught in therapy include:

 Not all coping skills work for everyone, so it’s important to try them out for yourself.

 As you find ones that work, you may notice that your ability to manage your substance use improves.
 You might see fewer cravings as your new coping skills reduce the distress you feel during challenging moments.
 Eventually, you may discover that you rarely ever think about using your old coping mechanism anymore — and that’s a huge sign that therapy is working.

-Along with noticing an improvement to your symptoms and how you’re feeling, you can also track your progress in therapy through feedback-informed care.
+A concrete way to understand what kind of progress you’re making, is by tracking it through feedback-informed care.
 Feedback-informed care is an innovative, evidence-based approach to mental health care that uses your feedback to help guide your therapeutic journey.
 At SonderMind, this is built right into our platform, so it’s easy for you to collaborate with your therapist about your care.

 Throughout your therapy journey, CQs can help your therapist better understand if you’re meeting your goals, whether your treatment is on track, or if changes to your treatment plan need to be made.

 If you ever feel like you’re not making progress in therapy, you can talk to your therapist about your concerns.
 They will help you by adjusting the approach or adding techniques that can assist in reaching your goals.
 You may also consider switching therapists with their help to gain new perspectives that aid in your healing.